 The first thing I noticed using One UI 4 on the S21 Ultra is how smooth the scrolling is compared to the Pixel 6 Pro.
 I continue to have issues with the 120Hz refresh rate screen on the Google phone, and despite seeing reports of problems with the S21 Ultra with One UI 4 at the same refresh rate, I haven’t experienced them personally.

 It’s at its most noticeable when scrolling through Twitter or the Google Discover page, when the Pixel 6 Pro stutters and judders, leaving the S21 Ultra to smoothly scroll through text, photos, and video.
 It’s not a systemwide problem as the Settings menu, and app menu on the Pixel 6 Pro is fine, and even scrolling through Instagram on both phones is an identical experience.
 However, the Galaxy S21 Ultra is far more consistent.

 I also prefer the vertical list of apps on the Pixel 6 Pro rather than Samsung’s multi-screen layout, as it feels faster to work through.
 When you put the two next to each other, the Pixel 6 Pro is just a little bit snappier, with quicker animations and more precise touchscreen inputs.
-One UI 4 is certainly not slow, but it doesn’t feel quite so lightning fast as Android 12 on the Pixel.
-I just wish the scrolling issues had been solved already.
+One UI 4 is certainly not slow, but it doesn’t feel quite so lightning fast as

 Under the Wallpaper and Style menu, you can change the color palette of the operating system to match those of your chosen wallpaper on both phones.
 The effect can be applied to all the app icons on the S21 Ultra, but unlike the Pixel, it doesn’t apply to third-party apps, including Google’s apps.
 This means it looks just as messy with or without the setting active, and not as neat as it does on the Pixel.